 Welcome!
 My name is Dr Helen Edwards.
-I have a PhD in Psychology and I'm an Australian author of books for children and adults, weaving diverse stories of nature, magic and history.
+I'm an Adelaide-based children's author who weaves diverse stories of nature, magic and history.

 Latest From My Blog

 Being the smallest fish in the stream is not easy.
 For Gladys and Stripey, it gets even harder when, after a night of heavy rain, fast flowing water sweeps them out of their home habitat.
 What can they do?
 Will they make it back home?
 This (almost) true story, written by Michele Gierck, is based…Read More